Efficient Training of Multi-task Neural Solver for Combinatorial Optimization: Experiments

 \section{Experiments}

-In this section, we conduct a comparative analysis between our proposed method and both naive multi-task learning (MTL) and single-task training (STL) to demonstrate the efficacy of our approach in addressing various COPs under different evaluation criteria.
-Specifically, we examine two distinct scenarios: \textbf{(1)} Under identical training budgets, we aim to showcase the convenience of our method in automatically obtaining multiple neural solvers, circumventing the challenges of balancing loss in MTL and allocating time for each task in STL; \textbf{(2)} Given the same number of training epochs, we seek to illustrate that our method can derive a potent neural solver with excellent generalization capability.
+In this section, we conduct a comparative analysis between the proposed method against both single-task training (STL) and extensive multi-task learning (MTL) methods to demonstrate the efficacy of our approach in addressing various COPs under different evaluation criteria.
+Specifically, we examine two distinct scenarios: \textbf{(1)} Under identical training budgets, we aim to showcase the convenience of our method in automatically obtaining a universal combinatorial neural solver for multiple COPs, circumventing the challenges of balancing loss in MTL and allocating time for each task in STL; \textbf{(2)} Given the approximately same number of training epochs, we seek to illustrate that our method can derive a potent neural solver with excellent generalization capability.
 Furthermore, we employ the influence matrix to analyze the relationship between different COP types and the same COP type with varying problem scales.

-\textbf{Experimental settings}.
 We explore four types of COPs: the Travelling Salesman Problem (TSP), the Capacitated Vehicle Routing Problem (CVRP), the Orienteering Problem (OP), and the Knapsack Problem (KP).
 Detailed descriptions can be found in Appendix \ref{app: probelm des}.
 Three problem scales are considered for each COP: 20, 50, and 100 for TSP, CVRP, and OP; and 50, 100, and 200 for KP.
 We employ the notation ``COP-scale'', such as TSP-20, to denote a particular task, resulting in a total of 12 tasks.
 We emphasize that the derivation presented in Section \ref{sec: loss decompos} applies to a wide range of loss functions encompassing both supervised learning-based and reinforcement learning-based methods.
 In this study, we opt for reinforcement learning-based neural solvers, primarily because they do not necessitate manual labeling of high-quality solutions.
-As a representative method in this domain, we utilize the Attention Model (AM) \cite{kool2018attention} as the backbone and employ POMO \cite{kwon2020pomo} to optimize its parameters.
-Concerning the bandit algorithm, we select Exp3 and the update frequency is set to 12 training batches.
-Further details on training and configuration are in Appendix \ref{app: exp setting}.
+As a representative method in this domain, we utilize the Attention Model (AM) \citep{kool2018attention} as the backbone and employ POMO \citep{kwon2020pomo} to optimize its parameters. {Concerning the bandit algorithm, we select Exp3 and the update frequency is set to 12 training batches.
+We discuss the selection of the MAB algorithms and update frequency in Appendix \ref{sec: discussion}, with details on the solving logic of neural solvers and training configurations in Appendix \ref{app: exp setting}.}